rdk/p2rank/misc/tutorials/training-tutorial.md

 so you mey need to lower number of threads.

 Parameters that influence memory/time trade-off:
-* `-cache_datasets` determines whether datasets of proteins are kept in memory between runs. ** See also
+* `-cache_datasets` determines whether datasets of proteins are kept in memory between runs**.
+Related parameters:
     - `-clear_prim_caches` clear primary caches (protein structures) between runs (when iterating params or seed)
     - `-clear_sec_caches` clear secondary caches (protein surfaces etc.) between runs (when iterating params or seed)
 * `-rf_threads` number of trees trained in parallell